Frojd/Frojd-Jewl/component-library/app/components/Popup/Popup.md

 ## Props

 -   **Title**
 -   **Richtext\*** - The content of the accordian which can be expanded.
-Can be a string or HTML-code, uses the RawHtml component so it can render html code in the same way
+Can be a string or HTML-code, uses the Richtext component so it can render html code in the same way
 -   **Button text\*** - Text for dismiss button
 -